asam-ev/.github/profile/CONTRIBUTING.md

 fi
 ```

-Placing this script into a file called `.git/hooks/commit-msg` and making it executable (e.g. using `chmod a+x .git/hooks/commit-msg` on unixoid operating systems) will prevent commits without a sign-off.
+Placing this script into a file called `.git/hooks/commit-msg` and making it executable (e.g., using `chmod a+x .git/hooks/commit-msg` on Unixoid operating systems) will prevent commits without a sign-off.

 ## :mag: Implement changes

 Feature additions and bug fixes from the community are very welcome.
 Therefore, feel free not only to report an issue but also to work on a solution right away.
-In order to implement changes, you can:
+To implement changes, you can:

-- fork the repository.
+- Fork the repository
-- request access to the contributors group.
-Then you can make your changes directly in this repository.
+- Request access to the contributors group.
+Then you can make your changes directly in this repository

 For both ways, the following workflow applies: